alrf/redmine-docker-provisioner/README.md

 Only Vagrantfile and docker directory have been added.

 # Requirements
-Vagrant, Virtualbox should be installed
+Vagrant >= 1.8.1, Virtualbox should be installed